 - Click the tabs to view file information.

 - Click OK to close the Properties dialog box.

 Refreshing file status

 If you make changes to a file outside of PowerBuilder, you can refresh the file to update its status.
 For example, if you check out a file from the Surround SCM Client, it is not displayed as checked out in PowerBuilder unless you refresh the file status or until the automatic refresh occurs.

-- Right-click the file or target you want to refresh and choose Refresh Status.
+- Right-click the file or target to refresh and choose Refresh Status.
 The file status is refreshed.

 When PowerBuilder requests an action from Surround SCM, it requires a license.
 It uses the license associated with the user ID set up in the workspace source control properties.